napari/napari/docs/tutorials/fundamentals/viewer.md

 if you want the keybinding to apply to all instances of the class or only one particular instance.

-Currently the keybindings only work when the main canvas is in focus, we are working to ensure they always work.
+Currently the keybindings only work when the canvas is in focus, we are working to ensure they always work.

 The ability to add custom keybindings dramatically increases what is possible